coeit/graphql-server-model-codegen/README.md

 To run the integration-test case
 ```
-$ npm run test-integration <-- params>
+$ npm run test-integration [-- OPTIONS]
 ```
+Note:
+Intergation-test case creates a docker-compose ambient with three servers:

+    `gql_postgres
+    gql_science_db_graphql_server
+    gql_ncbi_sim_srv`

-Note: intergation-test case creates a docker-compose ambient with three servers `gql_postgres`, `gql_science_db_graphql_server` and `gql_ncbi_sim_srv`.
-By default, after the test run, all corresponding images will be completely removed from the docker.
-However, to speed-up the development process it is possible to not remove the selected images.
-Each of the images that wou prefer to keep alive shell be preceeded with the `-k` or `--keep-image` key.
-For example:
+    By default, after the test run, all corresponding Docker images will be completely removed from the docker, this cleanup step can be skiped with `-k` option.

+    Please run this utility with `-h` option to see the man page

+## Examples:
 ```
+To see full test-integration info:
+$ npm run test-integration -- -h

+To restart containers:
+$ npm run test-integration -- -r

+To generate code and start containers:
+$ npm run test-integration -- -g

+To do the tests only and keep the containers running at end:
-$ npm run test-integration -- -k gql_ncbi_sim_srv -k gql_science_db_graphql_server
+$ npm run test-integration -- -t -k

+To generate code and do the tests, removing all Docker images at end:
+$ npm run test-integration -- -T

+To do a full clean up (removes containers, images and code):
+$ npm run test-integration -- -T
 ```